STAT545-UBC-hw-2018-19/hw08-patriciata/README.md

 - Selection of binwidth
 - Hide and show binwidth selector using shinyjs
 - Update max of bin width selector according to maximum price limit selected
+- Addition of tabs
+- Visualization of BC Liquor data as a network of countries and drinks
 - (Minor tweaks to histogram)